-- Before the lead boat reaches the last mark, raise the blue shape, indicating that the RC boat is on station for the finish. - Assign someone to sight the finish line and to call the finishers by fleet and sail number. - The first finishing boat of every fleet receives a congratulatory horn blast. - The person assigned to the score sheet must record the finishing order in each fleet and the finishing time of every boat in the handicap fleet. - If the name of the finishing skipper has not been entered on the score sheet, hail that skipper by sail number and verify the skipper's name. - Protest flags should be noted.
+- o Assign someone to sight the finish line and to call the finishers by fleet and sail number. - o The first finishing boat of every fleet receives a congratulatory horn blast. - The person assigned to the score sheet must record the finishing order in each fleet and the finishing time of every boat in the handicap fleet. - o If the name of the finishing skipper has not been entered on the score sheet, hail that skipper by sail number and verify the skipper's name. - Protest flags should be noted.
 The sail numbers of both the protesting boat and the protested boat should be noted on the score sheet.
 Ask the protester if the protested party was notified.
-Attempt to warn the protested skipper when he or she finishes. - Assign a DNF to any boat that started and did not to finish. - If the course is to be changed for the next race, reposition the marks.
+Attempt to warn the protested skipper when he or she finishes. - o AFIP to any boat that started and did not finish.
+These boats will all be assigned last place. - o If the course is to be changed for the next race, reposition the marks.